Pharokeepers/pharokeepers.github.io/_posts/2019-08-12-Nina_Thirteenth_Week.markdown

 ---

 <p> Refactoring is an important part of each project.
 It allows us to fix architectural mistakes, to better organize our code.
+Formal definition would say something like: Refactoring represents change in an internal structure of a software, in an attempt to make it more understandable and easier for modification, but without a visible shift in his behaviour.
 I have been applying refactoring techniques from the beginning of the project, to avoid having huge changes in the end. </p>

 - <https://github.com/medicka/graPharo/commit/1abab85cb1a4b6d1e070c41b38eb4def4f8f4b75>
 - <https://github.com/medicka/graPharo/commit/3a28d086f3067ea4e35fc5207761df2371d43979>